ThiagoMaria-SecurityIT/Security-Awareness-APP/README.md

 *   **Certificate of Completion:** Automatically generate a certificate when a user completes a course.
 *   **Course Management:** Features for trainers to delete or update courses.
 *   **Enhanced User Interface:** A complete redesign of the UI for a professional and intuitive user experience.
+*   **Improved Aspect Ratio Handling:** Intelligently adjust the viewer to better display portrait-oriented slides and content.